Investor Relations

 Our Green Bond Program supports our efforts to connect the region and enhance livability by providing a sustainable transportation network.
 Through this program, we offer fixed-income securities where the proceeds are exclusively applied to projects and activities with environmental benefits.

-TransLink’s Green Bond Framework sets out the guidelines for our Green Bond issuances.
+TransLink’s Green Bond Framework (2026) sets out the guidelines for our Green Bond issuances.
+The Framework was updated in May 2026, with bond issuances after this date following the updated framework, which is focused on four eligible projects categories: clean transportation, low carbon energy, energy efficiency, and climate adaptation and resilience.
+The net proceeds are used to finance or refinance capital projects that advance environmental and climate goals in these categories.
 By investing in Green Bond offerings, we deliver tangible and sustainable outcomes, both financially and environmentally, including reductions to our carbon footprint.

 The Framework aligns with the International Capital Market Association Green Bond Principles, which promote integrity in the market through transparency, disclosure, and reporting.
-It also received a Second Party Opinion from Sustainalytics.
+The 2026 Framework received a Second Party Opinion from Moody’s Ratings.
+All issuances in 2026 and onward will align with the 2026 Framework.

 Credit Rating